plum-umd/redexer/website/about.md

 Usage
 -----

-- help
+* help

-Show all options provided by redexer.
+You can see all the options the tool provides:

     $ ruby scripts/cmd.rb -h
     $ ruby scripts/cmd.rb --help

-- unparse
+* unparse

-Produce a YAML file containing the contents of a bytecode file.
+Like dexdump at Android SDK, redexer allows you to view the internals of the given dex file in a YAML format.

     $ ruby scripts/cmd.rb target.(apk|dex) --cmd unparse [--to blah.yml]

-- dump method
+* dump method

-Dump the instructions for the specified method.
+This option dumps instructions for a specified method

-    $ ruby scripts/cmd.rb target.(apk|dex) --cmd dump_method --mtd cls_.mtd
+    $ ruby scripts/cmd.rb target.(apk|dex) --cmd dump_method --mtd cls.mtd

-- identity
+* identity

-Parse a dex file and generate an identical output file.
-This feature is really just for shaking out bugs in redexer.
+This feature is to test parsing and dumping modules of redexer.
+It probably generates an identical dex file.

     $ ruby scripts/cmd.rb target.(apk|dex) --cmd id [--to blah.dex]

-- info
+* info

-Show basic statistics about the dex file.
+You can also see basic statistics about the dex file, e.g., # instr.

     $ ruby scripts/cmd.rb target.(apk|dex) --cmd info

-- classes
+* classes

-Print the names of all classes defined in the dex file.
+This option prints out all class names defined in the dex file.

     $ ruby scripts/cmd.rb target.(apk|dex) --cmd classes

-- opstat
+It may be useful to search specific third-party libraries, e.g.,

+    $ ruby scripts/cmd.rb target.(apk|dex) --cmd classes | egrep 'apache'

+* api

+This option prints out API usage in the dex file.

+    $ ruby scripts/cmd.rb target.(apk|dex) --cmd api

+* opcode statistics

-Report how option opcodes are used in a file
+Aren't you curious how rarely some opcodes are used in Dalvik bytecodes?
+It will show you the histogram of entire opcodes, or you can look up how often the exact opcode is used in the given app.

     $ ruby scripts/cmd.rb target.(apk|dex) --cmd opstat [--op opcode1,opcode2,...]